ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

   --severity SEVERITY [SEVERITY ...]
 Set the SEVERITY filters from the following:
-                                          nonfatal-uncorrected, fatal, nonfatal-corrected, all --folder FOLDER                     Folder to dump CPER report files --file_limit FILE_LIMIT             Maximum number of entries per output file --follow                            Continuously monitor for new entries
+                                          nonfatal-uncorrected, fatal, nonfatal-corrected, all --folder FOLDER                     Folder to dump CPER report files --file-limit FILE_LIMIT             Maximum number of entries per output file --follow                            Continuously monitor for new entries

 Device arguments: